blue-llama/e-treasure-hunt/README.md

 Deploy:
 - Deploy the app to Heroku
-- Run 'heroku run python manage.py createsuperuser' and set up an admin user
+- Use the CLI to run 'heroku run -a <app_name> python manage.py createsuperuser' and set up an admin user

 Admin initiation:
 - Navigate to <domain>/admin